With 280 pounds lost, Jane feels “better than ever”

 In recent years I had also learned I had lipedema, a female disorder of painful fat accumulation on the hips, legs, and upper arms, that’s resistant to diet and exercise.

 Through lipedema support groups (lipedema-simplified.org and lipedemaproject.org) I learned that the ketogenic diet might help, and I became active in their wonderful online community.
 I also asked my doctor for a referral to the Toronto Metabolic Clinic (founded by Dr. Jason Fung), for support in incorporating intermittent fasting into my new ketogenic journey.

 In the spring of 2020, I committed to a higher protein, ketogenic diet with additional medical support.
 I invested in ketogenic and nutritional coaching from Australian Clinical Nutritionist Megan Pfeffer in June 2020.
 Diet Doctor recipes and educational information also became very important and inspiring to me.

-And, I’ve now lost more than 250 pounds (113 kilos)!
+And, I’ve now lost 280 pounds (127 kilos)!
 I feel better than ever, I’ve regained my full mobility, improved my overall health, and I’m comfortable in my body and enjoying life again free of pain.

 Did you have any health or weight struggles before going low carb or keto?

 Absolutely!
 I battled weight gain for more than three decades.

 I was diagnosed with hypothyroidism at age 10 and started at that time on life-long thyroid medication.